VenusProtocol/venus-protocol-documentation/technical-reference/reference-technical-articles/technical-doc-xvs-bridge.md

 # Cross-Chain Bridge Documentation

-This documentation provides detailed instructions and explanations for using the Cross-Chain Bridge.
-The Bridge allows users to transfer tokens between different blockchain networks, specifically between the [BNB chain](https://www.bnbchain.org) and the Destination Chain.
+This documentation provides detailed instructions and explanations for using the XVS Cross-Chain Bridge.
+The bridge allows users to transfer tokens between different blockchain networks, specifically between the [BNB chain](https://www.bnbchain.org) and a destination chain.
 The supported Destination Chains are:

 * [Ethereum](https://ethereum.org)
 * [opBNB](https://opbnb.bnbchain.org)

 The system consists of multiple contracts, including [XVSBridgeAdmin](https://github.com/VenusProtocol/token-bridge/blob/develop/contracts/Bridge/XVSBridgeAdmin.sol), [XVSProxySrc](https://github.com/VenusProtocol/token-bridge/blob/develop/contracts/Bridge/XVSProxyOFTSrc.sol), [XVSProxyDest](https://github.com/VenusProtocol/token-bridge/blob/develop/contracts/Bridge/XVSProxyOFTDest.sol), and [XVS](https://github.com/VenusProtocol/token-bridge/blob/develop/contracts/Bridge/token/XVS.sol) token contracts.

-**_The functionality of the protocol relies on [LayerZero](https://layerzero.network) for the seamless transfer of XVS tokens across different networks.
+**_The functionality of the bridge relies on [LayerZero](https://layerzero.network) for the seamless transfer of XVS tokens across different networks.
 Consequently, the security and integrity of the token on each network are subject to potential vulnerabilities inherent in the bridging mechanism.
 It is essential to note that these risks are a general characteristic of integrating with network bridges and do not stem from any particular weaknesses within the token implementation._**

 ## 1. Getting Started

-To start using the Cross-Chain Bridge, follow these steps:
+To start using the XVS Cross-Chain Bridge, follow these steps:

 ### 1.1.
 Approving XVS Tokens